 • How will collecting, processing and using data change the way I work?

 • How much do I need to invest to become GDPR compliant?

 • What if my organisation fails to comply?

 Taking steps to become GDPR compliant can be expensive, especially when training staff to ensure they follow protocol and changing old legacy systems.
 Fines if you fail to comply will be very expensive too – up to €20m or 4% of annual worldwide turnover.

-From 25th May onwards GDPR will require you to have a more concise and clearer view of the data you have and what it has been used for.
+Since 25th May 2018, GDPR requires you to have a more concise and clearer view of the data you have and what it has been used for.
 That’s why at Acrotrend we believe in the three T’s – trust, transparency and targeted.

-We can help you ensure your customer trusts what you do with their data, by creating transparent processes that reach targeted audiences and safeguard data is cleaner than ever.
+We can help you ensure your customers trust what you do with their data, by creating transparent processes that reach targeted audiences and safeguard data is cleaner than ever.